stackrox/stackrox/scanner/decisions/0009-nvd-cvss-scores.md

 * `CVSS.updater`
   * This specifies the source of the particular CVSS metrics.
 The value will be the name of the scanner updater, indicating the data source from which the updater is fetching vulnerabilities.
+* `CVSS.cvss_url`
+  * This specifies the CVSS score source URL, aiding both API and UI users in tracking the origin of this metric.
 * `cvss_metrics`
   * This is a list of each unique CVSS metric based on the source.